Shreyas-05/Sales-Forecasting---Rossmann/README.md

 ### Approach:
 While attempting to forecast sales, it is advisable to keep the following question in mind.

-1. Is the sales data non-stationary?
-If so, how do you find it and correct it?
-2. Is the data cointegrated?
-Which variables are cointegrated and how do you find them?
-3. What is the impact of the number of customers on sales?
-4. What is the impact of promo and promo2 variables on sales?
-How do you measure it?
-5. Forecast sales for the next 6 weeks?
-Report the accuracy of the model using MAPE.
+1. Perform decomposition on Store level of the data to identify trends and seasonality.
+2. ADF test to test the Stationarity of the Time Series.
+3. ACF and PCF to understand the Order of lags to be used.
+4. Use VAR and VARMAX to forecast the next 6 weeks of Sales.